Global population to peak at 2064 before heading into 'inexorable' decline

 It states 23 countries including Japan, Spain, Italy, Thailand, Portugal, South Korea and Poland are expected to see their populations halve by the end of the century.

-For example, Japan's population is projected to fall from a peak of 128 million in 2017 to less than 53 million by 2100.
-Italy is expected to drop from 61 million to 28 million over the same period.

-The world's most populous country, China, is expected to peak at 1.4 billion people in four years before falling back to 732 million by 2100 with India becoming the largest nation.
+The world's most populous country, China, is expected to peak at 1.4 billion people in four years before falling back almost 50 per cent to 732 million by 2100 with India becoming the largest nation.

 Sub-Saharan Africa, meanwhile, will triple in size to some 3 billion people, with Nigeria alone expanding to almost 800 million in 2100.